-Rockwool, also known as mineral wool or stone wool, is a popular insulation material used in buildings for its excellent thermal and acoustic properties.
-It is made from natural rock, typicallyalt or diabase, which is heated and spun into thin fibers.
-While rockwool widely used and considered relatively safe, there are some concerns regarding its potential health effects.
+Stonewool, also known as mineral wool or stone wool, is a popular insulation material used in buildings for its excellent thermal and acoustic properties.
+It is made from natural Stone, typicallyalt or diabase, which is heated and spun into thin fibers.
+While Stonewool widely used and considered relatively safe, there are some concerns regarding its potential health effects.

 Nevertheless, is still important to handle